abbiekressner/abbiekressner.github.io/kressner-cv.md

 * Guest lecturer · Technical University of Denmark · Fall 2017

     - Lecture on noise reduction techniques in Signals and Linear Systems in Discrete Time (Course 31606)

-* Education in University Teaching Module 1 (UDTU) · Technical University of Denmark · Spring 2016

-    - Education in university teaching with a focus on how to educate engineers

 * Teacher's assistant · Technical University of Denmark · Spring 2016